 • A grievance is also known as a complaint.
-It is an expression of dissatisfaction about any matter or part of the MCO or its services.
-For example, if you are unhappy with a provider or the quality of a provider network.
+It allows a member to express dissatisfaction regarding a service provided by the MCO.
+For example, expressing if you are unhappy with a provider or the quality of a provider network.

 To file a grievance, contact your MCO's Member Services department by phone or through their website: